Lukesh-lukkss/Harsha-DevOps/README.md

-Leading monthly code cut and production deployment activities Troubleshooting infrastructure and application issues, as well as pipeline errors Integrating new tools into existing workflows, including research and configuration My technical expertise includes:
+Leading monthly code cut and production deployment activities Troubleshooting infrastructure and application issues, as well as pipeline errors Integrating new tools into existing workflows, including research and configuration Finding ways to enhance the current CI/CD process and try to automate the gaps between as munch as possible My technical expertise includes:
 Azure DevOps
 Terragrunt and Terraform